dagger/dagger/docs/faq/1229-empty-buildkit-cache.md

 ---
 slug: /1229/empty-buildkit-cache
-displayed_sidebar: europa
+displayed_sidebar: '0.2'
 ---

-# Empty BuildKit's cache
+# How to empty BuildKit's cache ?

 There are two ways of emptying the BuildKit cache: